 Pipian Mole Verde Sauce Starter

-Pipian is the Spanish word for “pumpkin seed,” a key ingredient in this bright, aromatic Mole Verde Sauce Starter brimming with flavor thanks to a blend of mild green chiles, herbs, spices, and nutty ground hemp seeds.
-Developed by our culinary team based on a traditional Mexican recipe, this clean-label sauce starter boasts balanced, comforting flavors and can be ready to serve in minutes.
+Pipian is the Spanish word for “pumpkin seed,” a key ingredient in this bright, aromatic sauce starter.
+Developed by our culinary team based on a traditional Mexican recipe, Pipian Mole Verde Sauce Starter boasts a blend of mild green chiles, herbs, spices, and nutty ground hemp seeds.

 ·Simply add water and simmer on low until Pipian Mole Verde Sauce Starter reaches desired consistency.